Connextstrategy/credit-risk-classification/README.md

-# Python Rutgers Bootcamp Challenge - CryptoClustering
+# Python Rutgers Bootcamp Challenge - Credit Risk Classification

 This activity is broken down into Python code which helps us build a model that can identify the creditworthiness of borrowers using multiple machine learning techiques like random sampler and logistical regression.